Planning-Inspectorate/appeal-planning-decision/packages/appeals-service-api/README.md

 ## Endpoints

-The API spec doc is available at `/api/openapi.yaml`.
+The API spec doc is generate at run-time, see `src/spec/gen-api-spec.js`.
-The app will serve this at the `/api-docs` endpoint.
+The app will serve the spec at the `/api-docs` endpoint.

 ## Project Structure

 This application will be deployed as a separate, non-publicly exposed service.
-It exists to allow the Forms Web App to interact with the database

 - `/src` - contains the application.
 - `/src/controllers` - the application controllers.
 - `/src/lib` - any common "library" files.
 - `/src/routes` - the HTTP endpoints to be created.

+Note: new `v2` routes exist in `src/routes/v2`, where controllers, routers, and services existing in a folder per endpoint.

 ### Config